In the Cradle Coast Region, Health Care and Social Assistance is the largest employer, generating 4,961 FTE jobs in 2018/19.

-The number of local workers in the full-time equivalent work in the Cradle Coast Region decreased by 488 between 2013/14 and 2018/19.
+The number of full-time equivalent local workers in the Cradle Coast Region increased by decreased by -488 between 2013/14 and 2018/19.

 The largest changes in the jobs held by the full-time equivalent local workers between 2013/14 and 2018/19 in the Cradle Coast Region were for those employed in:

 - Health Care and Social Assistance (+1,004 full-time equivalent local workers)